 This is hard to believe sometimes, but I know it’s something I have to do, and it allows me to stay well.

 Talking about how I feel

-The point is recovery isn’t always easy and I am not here to paint a happy, easy picture of recovery because at times it is so so hard.
+The point is that recovery isn’t always easy and I am not here to paint a happy, easy picture of recovery.
+At times it is so so hard.
 But the point is, it is so totally one hundred percent possible.
 And totally one hundred percent worth it.